-It shouldn’t take too long to register for your personal tax account.
+It shouldn’t take too long to register for HMRC personal account.
 The self-employed will have a head start, because you should have a Government Gateway user ID.
 You get this when registering as self-employed and you use it when filing your Self Assessment online.

 Once you’ve signed in using your Government Gateway ID, HMRC will ask you some more questions to verify your identity (it might be helpful to have your passport to hand for this, if you have one).

-It's important to be vigilant about scams – here’s how to check whether HMRC email contact is genuine.
+It's important to be vigilant about scams – here’s how to check whether contact from HMRC is genuine.

 After you’ve signed up and registered you should be all set to start managing your tax records.